 You need to remember that space heaters are usually designed to supplement your primary heating source, which includes furnaces, boilers, or heat pumps.

 As mentioned earlier, the supplemental heat makes your space comfortable when the central heat is inadequate or when you turn it down.
-Below are simple examples of how most large room heaters are used:
+Below are simple examples of how most large room electric space heaters are used: